-The 100 Step Rule in neuroscience asserts that approximately 100 neural steps take place from visual input to recognition.
-It is useful as it relates the parallel aspects of the brain to sequential thinking.
+The 100 Step Rule in neuroscience asserts that approximately 100 neural transitions take place from sensory input to reaction to it.
+This rule is useful in considering both the parallel and sequential aspects to thinking in the brain.
 For instance, a million optical nerves come into the cortex.
 They are handled all at once, in parallel.
-However, it takes a neuron about 5 milliseconds to generate an action potential, but it takes 500 milliseconds to recognize an image.
+However, it takes a neuron about 5 milliseconds to generate an action potential, but it takes 500 milliseconds to react to an image.
 The conclusion is that about 100 neural thresholds must be surmounted before we grasp the perception and react to it.

 When the neural threshold is exceeded, it fires.
 Any detail from the neuron’s inputs beyond that it fired is lost.
 Each time the neural threshold is exceeded, abstraction – loss of detail – occurs.

 These 100 neural thresholds represent 100 levels of increasing abstraction as the information ascends the concept elevator.